Thank you for attending ECLD17!

 On behalf of Child Australia and the ECLD17 Organising Committee we would like to thank you for joining us in Perth for the Early Childhood Learning and Development Conference on 31 March – 1 April 2017.

-We would like to take this opportunity to give a special this to the Conference sponsors and speakers for their invaluable contribution and support.
+We would like to take this opportunity to give a special thanks to the Conference sponsors and speakers for their invaluable contribution and support.

 We look forward to welcoming you again to the next Early Childhood Learning and Development Conference in 2019.